yuvrajsinghgmx/ShopSmart/CODE_OF_CONDUCT.md

   advances of any kind
 * 🛑Trolling, insulting or derogatory comments, and personal or political attacks
 * ⚠️Public or private harassment
-* 🔒Publishing others' private information, such as a physical or email address, without their explicit permission
+* 🔒Publishing other's private information, such as a physical or email address, without their explicit permission
 * ❌Other conduct which could reasonably be considered inappropriate in a professional setting